Publix To Start Offering COVID-19 Vaccinations In Miami-Dade, Broward

 The online reservation system typically opens every Monday, Wednesday, and Friday morning, as long as the company continues to receive vaccine doses from the state and federal governments.

-Appointments may not be available in every county during every scheduling opportunity.READ MORE: Florida Senator Marco Rubio Supports Re-Opening Of Migrant Camp In Homestead
+Appointments may not be available in every county during every scheduling opportunity.READ MORE: Miami Weather: Mostly Sunny With A Building Breeze

 Customers with appointments for their second dose are not impacted by any variations in scheduling opportunities and should arrive at the COVID-19 vaccine check-in area at their scheduled date and time.